bjourne/c-examples/README.md

 # C examples
-C code I have written.
+This project contains C code I have written.
+They say that only the one who reinvents the wheel truly understand how it works and in this project I spend a lot of time reinventing wheels.

 The project consists of the following parts.